laravel/docs/passport.md

         // ...
     }

 After defining your model, you may instruct Passport to use your custom model via the `Laravel\Passport\Passport` class.
-Typically, you should inform Passport about your custom models in the `boot` method of your application's `App\Providers\AuthServiceProvider` class:
+Typically, you should inform Passport about your custom models in the `boot` method of your application's `App\Providers\AppServiceProvider` class:

     use App\Models\Passport\AuthCode;
     use App\Models\Passport\Client;